thomasthomas777/AdventOfCode2020/README.md

 The Advent Of Code 2020 (https://adventofcode.com/2020) challenge solutions in Haskell.

 # Prerequisite
-From a standard GHC installation, the following packages are required, to run all the solutions:
+From a standard GHC installation, the following Cabal packages are required, to run all the solutions:
 - regex-posix
 - split